-Students who do not meet the entrance 2.5 minimum GPA requirement for a degree program (MABS and M.Div. only), may enter on Probationary Status (see section above).
-The Registrar's Office will monitor student's progress in the Populi system (grades and progress) and keep the Academic Advisor informed of their status.
+Graduate students who do not meet the entrance 2.5 minimum GPA requirement for a degree program, may enter on Probationary Status (see section above).
+Grace accepts students into the undergraduate programs, on a limited basis in Probationary Status, who have not earned a high school diploma or possess a GED.
+The Registrar's

+Office will monitor student's progress in the Populi system (grades and progress) and keep the student's Academic Advisor (a Faculty member) informed of the status.
 Through the Mentoring Program, run by Student Services, assistance is available for students in various areas of academics, ministry and life matters.
 The aim of the Seminary is to provide learning helps in order to develop a wide range of life skills that will prove beneficial to the student's personal and professional purposes and goals.
-All students are required to take RS-503, Graduate Research, Writing & Technology early in their program to help them establish good writing habits using the Turabian writing style, valuable research skills, and efficient use of the Logos Bible Software.
+All graduate students are required to take RS-503, Graduate Research, Writing & Technology early in their program to help them establish good writing habits using the Turabian writing style, valuable research skills, and efficient use of the Logos Bible Software.
 By taking this course early in the degree plan, faculty can identify students who may need extra assistance and refer them to Student Services.
+Undergraduate students in the AABS and BABS programs are required to complete RS-210 Research Writing and Technology, which teaches valuable wring and research skills along with starting skills in using technology in Bible study.